PaulDance/cargo-liner/README.md

  * Run: `cargo install cargo-liner`.
 If you use `cargo-binstall` or `cargo-quickinstall`, then it can also be installed using these tools, as some [`quickinstall` builds] seem to be available, even though they tend to lag a bit behind just like any other pre-built package repository.
+You might also want to consider using the `--locked` option here in order to ensure the installed version is exactly the same as the one tested upon publication for extra assurance or simply if the lastest build fails for some reason.
  * Create the configuration file to be located at: `$CARGO_HOME/liner.toml`.
    * See the reference documentation about [Cargo Home] if you have trouble locating the directory.